 Responsible Restart Ohio plans were created to prevent spikes of COVID-19 cases while reopening.
 Some business sectors had a specific date they were allowed to open, but only if they are able to follow certain health and safety protocols.
 This includes required face coverings for employees, health screenings, good hygiene, sanitizing workspaces, and limiting capacity for social distancing.
 Employees that can work remotely should continue to do so.
 To view the details, click here.
 The full orders can also be read by following the State Orders link at the bottom of this page.
 As of June 2, 2021, most state orders expired.
 If you have questions or a complaint about a business please call our office at 740-852-3065 or call the ODH information line at 833-427-5634.

 Research shows that facial coverings are effective at containing respiratory droplets when worn properly.
 They should cover the nose, mouth, and chin.
-Research shows that people can spread COVID-19 without showing symptoms at all AND you can spread it 2 days before your first symptom appears.
-A facial covering won’t protect you from getting sick, but it WILL help prevent you from potentially spreading the virus to others.
-Facial coverings help keep respiratory droplets in, not out, so you should continue social distancing and frequent handwashing to protect yourself.
-Do not place a facial covering on children under 2 years old, people who have trouble breathing, or those who cannot remove it themselves.
+People can spread COVID-19 without showing symptoms at all AND you can spread it 2 days before your first symptom appears.
+While a basic (cloth) facial covering can help contain virus-laden droplets, a high quality mask (such as those with at least 3 layers, KN95 masks, and KF94) also helps the person wearing the mask by keeping droplets from being inhaled.
+Do not place a facial covering on children under 2 years old, people who have trouble breathing, or those who cannot remove it themselves